Automation Examples

 Take the following steps:

-1. Create the properties file to enable the IAM authentication by adding the IAM properties to the build script of the PM container.
+1. Create the properties file to enable the IAM authentication by adding the IAM properties to the recipe.properties file of the PM container.
 See Set up the properties files: Sample properties file.

 2. Create a PM/CM container for database installation.
 See Create a PM/CM container: Sample properties file.

-3. Run the recipe at the command line.
+3. Run the recipe.
 See Create a PM/CM container: Run the recipe.

 Set up the properties file: Sample properties file